top of page

 DO

 • Provide constant access to a toilet area.
 In the beginning, your puppy will not know what it is for.
 It will eliminate anywhere and everywhere.
-Every time you see it eliminating, immediately pick it up by the scruff of the neck (which is what its mother would do if it wanted to carry it, this is not painful but a natural way of transporting puppies) and put it down in the toilet area.
-If you do not catch your puppy in the act but find urine or feces on the floor, take your puppy by the scruff of the neck and bring it to the place where it eliminated.
+Every time you see it eliminating, immediately pick it up and put it down in the toilet area.
+If you do not catch your puppy in the act but find urine or faeces on the floor, pick up your puppy and bring it to the place where it eliminated.
 Bring its nose close to whatever it did, repeatedly saying ‘No’ in a stern voice.
-Then pick it up again by the scruff of the neck, and put it in the toilet area.
-Let go of the puppy, and walk away.
-If your dog has constant access to the outside and you want to teach it to eliminate outside, do the same thing: when you have brought it to the area it eliminated indoors and said ‘No’ a number of times, put your puppy outside for a couple of minutes.
+Then pick it up, and put it in the toilet area.
+Let go of the puppy and walk away.
+If your dog has constant access to the outside and you want to teach it to eliminate outside, do the same thing: when you have brought them to the area it eliminated indoors and said ‘No’ a number of times, put your puppy outside for a couple of minutes.

-• Every time you see your puppy eliminating in the toilet area, wait until it finishes and then praise it by saying whatever word you have chosen as “the” praise (remember, you will confuse your dog if you have more than one praise) and stroking it, playing with it, etc. It is not necessary to give a treat every time it eliminates in the right place as this may lead to bad habits.
+• Every time you see your puppy eliminating in the toilet area, wait until they finish, then praise it by saying whatever word you have chosen as the 'praise' (remember, you will confuse your dog if you have more than one praise).
+It is not necessary to give a treat every time it eliminates in the right place as this may lead to bad habits.

-• When going out, if you are leaving your puppy, it is best to confine it to an area that is covered with papers so that it can only eliminate in an area that looks like the normal toilet area.
+• When going out, if you are leaving your puppy, it is best to confine it to an area that is covered with papers or whatever your choosing so that it can only eliminate in an area that looks like the normal toilet area.

 • Feed your puppy at regular times.

 • Be patient!
-Getting frustrated and angry will only confuse and scare the puppy.
+Getting frustrated and angry will only confuse and scare your puppy.

 DON'T

 • Don’t leave food out all day and night for your puppy to eat at whim.
 Have set feeding times, and if the food isn’t finished after 15 minutes, take it away.
-Your puppy will understand this very quickly, and finish the food if it is hungry.
+Your puppy will understand this very quickly, and finish the food if it's hungry.

 • Don’t allow your puppy to eliminate anywhere other than the toilet area.